grafana/k6-docs/docs/sources/v0.49.x/using-k6/protocols/websockets.md

 ---
 title: 'WebSockets'
-excerpt: 'Comparing HTTP based tests to WebSocket ones, there are some differences in the structure and inner workings of k6.'
+description: 'Comparing HTTP based tests to WebSocket ones, there are some differences in the structure and inner workings of k6.'
 weight: 02
 ---